heather7283/frzscr/README.md

 At the time of writing there's still no sane way to freeze screen on wayland (for screenshots for example) and I saw people use combination of [hyprpicker](https://github.com/hyprwm/hyprpicker) and [slurp](https://github.com/emersion/slurp) which just feels like a crutch so I decided to write this abomination.

 ## How it works
 Simple, it just takes a screenshot and then displays this screenshot over your screen to create an illusion of frozen screen.
-It uses wlr-layer-shell-unstable and wlr-screencopy-unstable so make sure your composter supports them.
+It uses [wlr layer shell](https://wayland.app/protocols/wlr-layer-shell-unstable-v1) and [wlr screencopy](https://wayland.app/protocols/wlr-screencopy-unstable-v1) so make sure your composter supports them.

 ## Build
-You need meson and libwayland-client to compile frzscr
+You need meson, wayland-scanner and libwayland-client to compile frzscr
 ```sh
 git clone 'https://github.com/heather7283/frzscr'
 cd frzscr